M16 Multiple Gun Motor Carriage

-The M16 Multiple Gun Motor Carriage, also known as the M16 half-track, was an American self-propelled anti-aircraft weapon built during World War II.
+The M16 multiple gun motor carriage, also known as the M16 half-track, is an American self-propelled anti-aircraft weapon built during World War II.
 It was equipped with four .50 caliber (12.7 mm) M2 Browning machine guns in an M45 Quadmount.
-2700 were produced by White Motor Company from May 1943 to March 1944, with 568 M13 MGMCs and 109 T10 half-tracks being converted into M16s as well.
+2700 were produced by White Motor Corporation from May 1943 to March 1944, with 568 M13 MGMCs and 109 T10 half-tracks being converted into M16s as well.

 The chassis was derived from the T1E2 chassis, an earlier version of the M13.
 Based on an M3 half-track chassis, it replaced the M13 MGMC half-track after early 1944.
 As aircraft became more advanced, the usefulness of the M16 was reduced.
-In the Korean War, it was relegated primarily to the ground-support role, being put out of service in the U.S. Army in 1954.
+In the Korean War, it was relegated primarily to the ground-support role, being put out of service in the U.S. Army in 1958.

 Nicknamed the "Meat Chopper", the M16 was famous for its effectiveness against low-flying aircraft and infantry, making it extremely popular with soldiers.
 It was used by the United States Army, the British Commonwealth, and South Korea.
 A similar version of the M16, the M17, was based on the M5 half-track and exported via Lend-Lease to the Soviet Union.